 - Retain the executive talent that other firms may be pursuing

-On a personality level this person asks: “OK, what’s the next action?” and ensures new ideas get prioritised versus existing projects.
-I always thought I was this guy, but I’m not.
+On a personality level, this person asks: “OK, what’s the next action?” and ensures new ideas get prioritised versus existing projects.
+I always thought I was this person, but I’m not.

 On a personality level, this person is curious to listen to the customers as well as aggressive and opportunistic towards growing the company.

-Do you want to expand your leadership team but undecided on what course to take?
-Book a consultation call with us.
+Do you want to expand your leadership team but you are undecided on what course to take?
+You can book a consultation call with us.